-18 hours to be approved by the philosophy program director and the Arts and Sciences division chairperson.
+18 hours to be approved by the philosophy program director.

 Physical Education (PED)

 The College of Saint Mary health and physical education field endorsement program qualifies the student to teach health and/or physical education classes to children in kindergarten through grade 12, and to provide leadership to promote community health and fitness.
 The endorsement requires 54 credit hours in child development, content, and pedagogy.
 Through course work and experiential learning, students develop knowledge, skills and dispositions essential to implementation of age-appropriate high quality health and physical education programs in private and public schools.